FLMNH/SpecifyStorageTreeBarcodeUpdateTool/README.md

 For rapid proof of concept testing you may use the Libre Barcode 39 Text font from https://fonts.google.com/specimen/Libre+Barcode+39+Text for label generation.
 Code 39 uses asterisks as start stop delimiters, which makes for easy generation.
 Code 39 is nearly ubiquitous with scanners which keeps things simple.

+As of version 1.5.0, the application supports Container Location scanning as well.
+Container Location labels are constructed by adding the prefix "CLOC" to the ContainerID field on preparation.
+PrepContainerIDField has been added as config parameter in the config form to accommodate differing schemas.
+When a CLOC label is scanned, the application sets the storage location for all preparations with the scanned ContainerID.
+Container Location scanning improves shelving workflows for tanks, large jars, and vial lots which contain preps.

 <img width="538" alt="LoginScreen" src="https://user-images.githubusercontent.com/81316350/146015801-38997559-b00b-404a-82b5-398cf790a6ea.png">